 Based on the ARIA++ scores, five categories of isolation have been defined specifically for the survey that reflect differences in access to services for Aboriginal children.
 To avoid confusion with the original ARIA, the five categories are referred to as Levels of Relative Isolation (LORI) and range from None (the Perth metropolitan area) to Low (e.g. Albany), Moderate (e.g. Broome), High (e.g. Kalumburu) and Extreme (e.g. Yiyili).

-See Level of Relative Isolation in Chapter 1, and Appendix C - Determination of Levels of Relative Isolation from ARIA++ of Volume One2 for more details.
+See Level of Relative Isolation in Chapter 1, and Appendix C - Determination of Levels of Relative Isolation (LORI) based on ARIA++ for more details.